gavinito/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 Badges to represent participation in various aspects of Serum; e.g. liquidity providing, node operating.

+### SPL Name Service

+Create a table where the mint of a token can submit a name for their token.
+Also create a table where a token controls governance of the naming.
+If you create this, EcoSerum will support the token's adoption; you get 20% of them.

 ### GUI & Other Ideas

 Below is a list of GUI & other features that could be developed: